-And you’ll receive a copy of it today along with the other reports that I mentioned...
+And you’ll receive a copy of it today, along with the other reports that I mentioned...

-The first, valued at $495... and these other two bonus reports valued at $295 each...
+The first, valued at $495... and these other two bonus reports valued at $295 each.

-A $1,085 value...
+That’s a $1,085 value...

-Are all yours...
-For FREE...
-Just for taking a no-risk trial experience with my powerful research service, called Trade of the Day Plus...
+But they’re all yours... for FREE...
+Just for taking a no-risk trial experience with my powerful research service called Trade of the Day Plus...

-Trade Of The Day Plus Is The ONLY Way You Can My Top Recommendations For Less Than $1 Per Week!
+Trade of the Day Plus Is the ONLY Way You Can Get My Top Recommendations for Less Than $1 per Week!

-Tens of thousands of people pay upwards of $7,500 every year to receive my high-end research services like The War Room...
-And considering its 76% win-rate across 490 trades during the 2022... a year dominated by a bear market ... $7,500 for The War Room is an absolute steal.
+Tens of thousands of people pay upward of $7,500 every year to receive my high-end research services like The War Room...
+And considering its 76% win rate across 490 trades in 2022... a year dominated by a bear market ... $7,500 for The War Room is an absolute steal.
 But I understand that not everyone is ready for that kind of commitment.
-"That is why I created the much more inexpensive Trade Of The Day Plus where you can still get access to one of my best trades...
+That is why I created the much more inexpensive Trade of the Day Plus, where you can still get access to one of my best trades...

 Every single week!